 Aguero leads City over United in Manchester derby

-LONDON -- Substitute Sergio Aguero slalomed through the defense to score the go-ahead goal in the 78th minute, giving Manchester City a 2-1 win at rival Manchester United on Monday night that cut the defending champion's Premier League deficit to 12 points with seven games left.
+Substitute Sergio Aguero slalomed through the defense to score the go-ahead goal in the 78th minute, giving City a 2-1 derby win at United on Monday night that cut the defending champion's deficit to 12 points with seven games left.

 Seeking a record 20th English league title, United (25-4-2) lost a league match at home for the first time since a 3-2 defeat to Tottenham on Sept.
 29. Overall, United had been 16-0-2 in the league since a 1-0 defeat at Norwich on Nov.
 17.

 "You don't want to lose a derby game, but we're OK," United manager Alex Ferguson said. `It is easy to see why these were the best two teams in the country; the evidence was there tonight."

 City captain Vincent Kompany inadvertently deflected Jones' header into his own eight minutes later for an own goal.
 Aguero replaced Nasri in the 71st, and he collected Yaya Toure's short pass before dribbling through the defense and beating goalkeeper David De Gea to the near post.

 "If you look at the history of this club, we always make things difficult for ourselves," Ferguson said.

 ROME -- Hernanes put Lazio ahead and failed to convert a penalty kick in a 1-1 tie against Roma in the city derby.

 Hernanes gave Lazio the lead in the 16th with a 25-yard volley and was wide with a penalty wide in the 48th.
 Hernanes fouled Miralem Pjanic, giving Roma a penalty that was converted by 36-year-old captain Francesco Totti in the 56th minute.

 Lazio finished a man short after Giuseppe Biava received his second yellow card in the 69th.